enriquebarco/turbo-barnacle-chain/README.md

                               0       0       0.00    0.00    0.00    0.00
 ```

-> Ngrok tunnel can be stopped at any time by killing the process, this should always be done at the end of sessions for security reasons.
+> Ngrok tunnel can be stopped at any time by killing the process, this should always be done at the end of a session for security reasons.

 2. Share the forwarding url (which will act as an IP address) to the node who will connect with you

-> Following the example above, this URL will be `4.tcp.ngrok.io:15925`. **NOTE: you need to remove tcp://**
+> Following the example above, this URL would be `4.tcp.ngrok.io:15925`. **NOTE: you NEED to remove 'tcp://' from the forwarding url**

 3. Once both nodes have created tunnels, run the application specifying the correct flags